rsettlage/ood-documentation/source/install-ihpc-apps.rst

    * - Jupyter
      - https://github.com/OSC/bc_example_jupyter

-While we don't yet provide this for other interactive apps, here is a list of interactive apps that are currently deployed at OSC and the corresponding OSC templates.
+While we don't yet provide this for other interactive apps, below are example interactive app templates that are currently deployed at OSC and other contributing institutions.

 .. list-table:: OSC Interactive App Templates
    :header-rows: 1